-Two LAN ports (LAN 1 and LAN 2) are located on the I/O back panel of the motherboard.
+Two LAN ports (LAN1 and LAN2) are located on the I/O back panel of the motherboard.
 Each Ethernet LAN port has two LEDs.
-The green LED indicates activity, while the other Link LED may be green, amber, or off to indicate the speed of the connection.
+The yellow LED indicates activity, while the other Link LED may be green, amber, or off to indicate the speed of the connection.
 Refer to the tables below for more information.

-LAN1/2 Activity LED (Right) LED State
+LAN1/LAN2 Activity LED (Right) LED State

 Color Status Definition

-Green Flashing Active
+Yellow Flashing Active

-LAN1/2 Link LED (Left) LED State
+LAN1/LAN2 Link LED (Left) LED State

 LED Color Definition

+Off No Connection/10 Mbps

+Amber 1 Gbps

 Green 100 Mbps

-Yellow/Amber 1 Gbps